A New Cross-Space Total Variation Regularization Model for Color Image Restoration with Quaternion Blur Operator: Numerical Experiments

-To further compare $\MTV$ with Alg. \ref{code:Qcstv}, we zoom in the local details of the restored images from both methods (the zoomed areas are indicated by red boxes in Figures \ref{fig:modelcom} and \ref{fig:conti_modelcom}), as shown in Figure \ref{zoom}.
-From the comparison of the skin detail in 'aborigine' and the petal textures in 'butterfly', we can see that the newly proposed method produces better results in terms of texture features preservation, while the $\MTV$ method tends to oversmooth.
-Also, Alg. \ref{code:Qcstv} produces superior results in terms of color fidelity judging from the branch edges in 'waterfall' and the petal edges in 'butterfly', where the $\MTV$ tends to have color infection in the sharply changing areas of the images.
-Besides, from the comparison between Tables \ref{tab:modelcom_sym} and \ref{tab:modelcom}, it is worth emphasizing that the restoration numerical results of the $\MTV$ method are worse than the corresponding results in Example \ref{exam1} in terms of indicators such as CIEde2000, while the two newly proposed methods are more stable for the restoration of different blur kernels.
-This means that $\MTV$ is more sensitive to the design of cross-channel blur kernel, while the newly proposed methods are more general and stable due to the application of the Krylov subspace methods.
-The above results support the efficiency and superiority of the newly proposed methods.
+We present the PSNR, SSIM, MSE, and CIEde2000 values of the color images restored by six compared methods in Table \ref{tab:modelcom} with the best values in bold and the secondly best ones underlined.
+One can evidently observe that the new approach $\CSTV$ achieves the best average values of PSNR, SSIM, MSE and CIEde2000.
+Especially, $\CSTV$ has an average minimum reduction of CIEde2000 around $0.64$ compared with the other five methods.
+From the comparison between Tables \ref{tab:modelcom_sym} and \ref{tab:modelcom}, it is worth emphasizing that the restoration numerical results of $\MTV$ are worse than the corresponding results in Example \ref{exam1} in terms of indicators such as CIEde2000, while those of $\CSTV$ are more stable for the restorations of different blur kernels.
+This means that $\MTV$ is more sensitive to the design of cross-channel blur kernel and $\CSTV$ is more general and stable.
+These numerical results support the efficiency, stableness and superiority of the newly proposed $\CSTV$.

+In addition, we compare the performance of above methods at different levels of noise.
+We take `butterfly' as the testing color image and set the noise levels as $0.05$, $0.1$ and $0.5$.
+The numerical results are given in Table \ref{tab:noiselevel}.
+Note that the notation `-` means that $\CTV_1$, $\CTV_2$ and $\MTV$ fail to compute acceptable restorations in the third case.
+One can see that the newly proposed $\CSTV$ performs better than the other compared methods at color image deblurring with different levels of noise.
+The restored color images and parameter values are presented in the supplementary material.